anooptejt/opsmx-spinnaker-operator/scripts/README.md

 Configuration is done by editing the manifest files.
 The deploy.sh script uses deploy/crds/deploy-oes.yaml.
 The configuration options that are valid are listed in the deploy/crds/open-enterprise-spinnaker_cr.yaml

 ## an ingress example
-Changing the ingress can be done as so, make sure the DNS names resolve.
+Using the ingress to expose the service to users can be done by adding the following ingress examples to the manifest, do make sure the DNS names actually resolve:
 ```
 ingress:
   enabled: true